ScreamingDev/wp-fast-simple-import/README.md

 - **No duplicates** - Run this several times without hurt.
 - **Faster import** - Using `fsi_query` will yield data through.
 - **Downloads thumbnail only once** - No duplicates there too.

+You can also use the mapper for that: